kulacino/kulacino/README.md

 # Hi there! 👋

-I'm Kulacino a.k.a _Ayu W_.
-Currently, I'm working as a **DevOps Engineer**.
-Living around Bogor, West Java, Indonesia with my husband and four :cat: cats: `Yi, Sun, Shin, and Miny`.
+I'm Kulacino a.k.a _Ayu W_, working as a **DevOps Engineer**.
+I live around Bogor, West Java, Indonesia with my husband and four :cat: cats: `Yi, Sun, Shin, and Miny`.

 I'm still creating some projects.
 If you :heart: it, want to support it, or probably just want to treat me a cup of :coffee:, don't hesitate to tip me via [KaryaKarsa](https://karyakarsa.com/ayuwelirang)